Ravbug/TanksUnreal/README.md

 6. Play!

 ## Just want to play the game?
 Head over to the [Releases](https://github.com/Ravbug/TanksUnreal/releases) section and download the latest.
-Linux users must create a build for their system, instructions are on the release page.

 **Packaged game supported platforms**
 - macOS